Roland Martin (journalist)

-Roland Sebastian Martin (born November 14, 1968) is an American journalist.
-He was a commentator for TV One, the host of News One Now, and Washington on Watch With Roland S. Martin.
+Roland Sebastian Martin (born November 14, 1968) is a left-wing commentator.
+He was a commentator for TV One, the host of News One Now, and Washington Watch with Roland Martin.

 He was also a CNN contributor, appearing on a variety of shows, including The Situation Room, Anderson Cooper's AC360, and many others.
 In October 2008, he joined the Tom Joyner Morning Show as senior analyst.
 He currently hosts a web series, Roland Martin Unfiltered on YouTube.